kardiachain/rust-kardia/packages/consensus/spec/proposal.md

 }
 ```
 ### `ProposalBlock`
+Proposal block is `Block`

 ### `ProposalBlockParts`
+Proposal block part is `BlockPart`

 ## Functions
 ### Deciding proposal
-The process which decides a new proposal.
+The process which decides a new block proposal.

 Preconditions:
 - The consensus engine is the proposer at this round, it triggered this process for deciding a proposal.
-- The consensus engine state contains: `height, round, proof-of-lock round & block, valid block`
+- The consensus engine state contains:
+  - `cs.height`: current height
+  - `cs.round`: current round
+  - `cs.POLRound`: current proof-of-lock round
+  - `cs.POLBlock`: current proof-of-lock block
+  - `cs.validBlock`: current valid block
+  - `cs.Proposal`: current proposal

 Process:
 - Deciding block proposal: